RafaelSdeS/rafaelsdes/README.md

-### 👋 Hello there, what's up ?<br>
+### 👋 Hello there !!<br>
 ##
-I'm Rafael Silva de Souza, nice to meet you.
+I'm Rafael, nice to meet you.
 If you want to know more about me, just look here ⬇

-- 🔭 I’m currently looking for entry-level opportunities
-- 🌱 I’m currently learning React, Node, Java and MySQL
-- 👯 I’m looking to collaborate
-- 🤔 I’m looking for help with EVERYTHING !
-- 💬 Ask me about... idk, just ask it
-- 📫<a href= rafaelsdes.github.io/PersonalSite/ /> My personal site (in portuguese)

 ##